 4. Manuka Honey’s Osmotic Quality

 Manuka honey has an osmotic effect on wounds.
-What that means is that it can get into the wound and draw out a fair amount of water while it’s in there.
+What that means is it can get into the wound and draw out a fair amount of water while it’s in there.
 With not a lot of water lying around, the bacteria in the wound will struggle to survive.

 5. Manuka Honey’s Surprisingly Acidic Nature